Cloning Considerations¶

 To avoid conflicts in name resolution during a cloning operation, we suggest refraining from renaming objects to a name previously used by a dropped object until cloning is completed.

-The DATA_RETENTION_TIME_IN_DAYS parameter specifies the number of days for which Snowflake retains historical data for performing
+The data retention period specifies the number of days for which Snowflake retains historical

 Time Travel actions on an object.
 Because the data retained for Time Travel incurs storage costs at the table-level, some users set this parameter